After a Natural Disaster: Parenting 0–5 Year Olds

 Preschoolers may experience changes in eating and sleeping habits.
 They may also experience unexplainable aches and pains.
-Other behavior changes to watch for are increases in misbehavior and/or hyperactivity, speech difficulties, and aggressive or withdrawn behavior.
+Other behavior changes to watch for are increases in misbehavior or hyperactivity, speech difficulties, and aggressive or withdrawn behavior.
 A preschool child may tell exaggerated stories about the difficult event or may speak of it over and over again.
-Be patient with them as they process through their experience by repeating themselves.
-Their mind is only able to see things through their point of view, so their description may sound "self-centered", yet it is simply their perspective.
+Be patient with them as they process their experience by repeating themselves.
+Their mind is only able to see things through their point of view, so their description may sound "self-centered," yet it is simply their perspective.

 Parents provide reassurance in a variety of ways during a traumatic time.
 Very young children need a lot of time being physically close by cuddling and being near their parents day to day.
 They also benefit from verbal support.
 Try these strategies for helping your child cope:

 - Answer questions about the disaster honestly, but do not dwell on the horrible details or allow the subject to dominate family time for the long term.